The submitter metrics make it easy to understand how PR submitters are responding to and incorporating feedback from the code review process.

 This metric is different from Responsiveness because it looks at how broadly the submitter responded to the reviewer’s comments instead of how quickly they responded to them.

 As a manager, you want to drive this number up.
 If a reviewer thought it was worthwhile to make a comment, it’s generally worthwhile to respond to it.
 It’s best to use this metric as a prompt to encourage thorough reviews rather than managing to an absolute target.

 Note: Receptiveness is only available in Flow Enterprise Server.

 Receptiveness shows you if people are incorporating feedback from their teammates.

 Receptiveness is the ratio of follow-on commits to comments.
 In short, this metric looks at whether the PR submitter is taking people’s feedback and incorporating that into their code.

-This is a Goldilocks metric, so you’ll want to manage the outliers — and as always, context matters.
+This is a Goldilocks metric (external site, opens in new tab), so you’ll want to manage the outliers — and as always, context matters.
 A good developer is always open to improvements, but not all suggestions are worth implementing.

 If Receptiveness is too low, it could be a sign that a developer is closed to any input regardless of merit.
-It could also be a sign of “rubber-stamping,” which is a work pattern where the reviewer, assuming too much of the submitter, approves the PR without a thorough review.
+It could also be a sign of “rubber-stamping,” which is a work pattern where the reviewer assumes too much of the submitter and approves the PR without a thorough review.

 If Receptiveness is too high, you may be seeing a developer failing to stand their ground, or someone relying on the review process to shake out bugs easily caught in development.